 "We don't really know what the purpose of it is or why guys have a refractory period," said Neel Parekh, M.D., a male fertility specialist with Cleveland Clinic.
 "We don't know exactly how it works hormonally, but there are some theories that the hormone prolactin may play a role in determining a person's refractory period.
 The less prolactin that's produced may mean a shorter refractory period after ejaculation, but we really need more data and research."

 Indeed, one trial studied a man who needed only two minutes between orgasms.
 He didn't secrete prolactin after he ejaculated, so it was postulated the two are connected.
 Interestingly, another study found his prolactin levels were 400 percent higher after intercourse than after masturbation, meaning the refractory period may last a lot longer after partnered sex.

 Other theories suggest compounds called prostaglandins, which act as vasodilators and trigger inflammation, may affect the refractory period.

 And it may be connected to the peripheral nervous system, as one 2013 study proposed.
 But as the researchers themselves noted, "direct empirical research supporting our approach is lacking," so cracking the secrets of the male refractory period isn't exactly a pressing issue for researchers.

 You can't exactly exert direct control over your refractory period, and as you age, you'll notice it takes longer to get aroused after an orgasm, just as it does before one.
 This doesn't necessarily represent a lack of interest in sex; it's a physiological matter.

 However, there are some anecdotal tips that are thought to help:

 - Reduce how often you ejaculate.
-If you have sex every day, try holding off for an extra day and you may bounce back quicker for a repeat performance.
+If you're having sex every day, try holding off for an extra day or two and you may bounce back quicker for a repeat performance.

 - Avoid alcohol before sex.
 Alcohol famously affects sexual activity and response and may contribute to delayed refractory periods.